ejwillemse/BAN313/chapter2.md

 3. The residuals from the regression line must be nearly normal.
 4. The variability of our observations around our regression line must be constant.

-Recall that the residual is calculated for each observation as the the actual observation's y value minus its predicted y value using the linear regression line.
+Recall that a residual is calculated for each observation as the the actual observation's y value minus its predicted y value using the linear regression line.
 The linear regression line is of the form
 `y_hat <- beta_0 + beta_1*x`

-Both `beta_0` and `beta_1` were determined using the `lm` model so as to minimise the sum of the residuals squared of all our observations.
+Both `beta_0` and `beta_1` are determined using the `lm` model so as to minimise the sum of the residuals squared of all our observations.

 In this exercise we will fist calculate the residual of the first observation, and thereafter view all the residuals to see if the conditions for linear regression has been met.